-- AR 100.
-The definition to be used to identify a 'confirmed incident' is in conformity with the definition provided in Annex 2 of the Delegated Regulation and only refers to incidents that have been found to be substantiated. - AR 101.
-When calculating the number of confirmed incidents in paragraph 110, the undertaking shall consider official sources such as policy reports or other reports issued by governmental organisations.
+- AR 103.
+The definition to be used to identify a 'confirmed incident' is in conformity with the definition provided in Annex 2 of the Delegated Regulation and only refers to incidents that have been found to be substantiated. - AR 104.
+When calculating the number of confirmed incidents in paragraph 110that it has identified that, the undertaking shall consider official sources such as policy reports or other reports issued by governmental organisations.
 The undertaking shall also consider information raised by legitimate representatives or credible proxies from indigenous people, as well as reports issued by local, national and international NGOs.
-The undertaking shall not consider unofficial sources e.g. social media, when preparing this disclosure. - AR 102.
-When disclosing the number of confirmed incidents broken down by vulnerable groups, the undertaking may disclose whether the threats and attacks identified are different depending on the particular group affected (e.g., sexual violence on female environmental and human rights defenders).
+The undertaking shall not consider unofficial sources e.g. social media, when preparing this disclosure. - AR 95.AR 105.
+When disclosing the number of confirmed incidents broken down by vulnerable groups, the undertaking may disclose whether the threats and attacks identified are different depending on the of particular group affected (e.g., concern for local communities (including vulnerable groups).sexual violence on female environmental and human rights defenders).